wojtyniak/resume.md/examples/example.md

 ### Ankh-Morpork City Watch | Captain, Night Watch

-_The Murky Past - Until Promotion (Mostly involved chasing shadows and trying to stay sober)_
+_The Murky Past - Until Promotion_

 -   Survived.
 This was a significant achievement in itself.
 -   Learned the streets of Ankh-Morpork better than the back of his own hand (which, to be fair, has seen better days).